 Visible Learning

-Over the past two years the school staff have undertaken action research into how children learn best via a project called Visible Learning.
+Over the past few years the school staff have undertaken action research into how children learn best via a project called Visible Learning.
 This has been based on the ‘Mind Frame’ work by John Hattie.
 After collating our evidence, trialing different strategies and presenting our findings, I was delighted to receive the following email this week from Laura McWhinnie , Regional Director of Osiris Educational:

 “It has been a great privilege to be able to work in partnership with you as you embarked upon your Visible Learning journey and committed to embedding the Visible Learning principles at St. Catherine’s Primary School.
 I would like to congratulate you on your successful application to become a Level 2 Visible Learning Plus Partner MAT.
 The case study that you have submitted, capturing your journey, was of high quality and provided a deep insight into how you have moved from evidence to impact.
 This is the first of its kind in the UK.”